Skip to main content

 Edmund Thomas (1712-1767) was a British politician who served as a member of the Board of Trade from 1761 to 1763.

 Ezekiel Thomas (d.
 1803) was a resident of Bertie County.
-In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence.
-Later… Read More
+In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence.… Read More

 Frederick William Thomas was born in Wales on August 8, 1871.
 Thomas immigrated to the United States in 1887 and set up residence in Asheville (Buncombe County) where he worked as an attorney.
 He died in Asheville on March 20, 1947.